wp-plugins/html5-jquery-audio-player/readme.txt

 There are heaps of free conversion tools available - run a search.
 Personally, I use [Goldwave.](http://www.goldwave.com/)

-= The player is not displaying on the page where I added the code =
+= The songs won't play =

-When the player doesn't show up at all it is most likely a Mime type issue.
-This can be solved by adding the following lines to your htaccess file:
+If the play button flashes then goes back to pause then this is likely a Mime type issue.
+Particularly affects Firefox.
+It can be solved by adding the following lines to your htaccess file:
 `AddType audio/ogg ogg
 AddType audio/ogg oga
 AddType video/ogg ogv